Royal Baby Archie May Not Have a Royal Title, After All. Here's Why That's Not Surprising

 Though Archie was only just born, the stage is now set for his life as a royal away from the spotlight.
 “You’re going to see them on the balcony and things like that, but they’re going to be encouraged to have their own lives,” Koenig says, though it’s likely the Sussex children will “follow in their parents footsteps” through charity work––something both the Duke and Duchess have been passionate about in their work.

 From a historical perspective, Koenig, who has been researching the monarchy for decades, feels it’s “disappointing” that the grandchild of a future king (Prince Charles) will not have a royal title of any kind.
 But this choice is not unprecedented.
-Princess Anne, Queen Elizabeth’s daughter, opted for her children not to hold the Her Royal Highness titles they could have had, Nicholl explains.
+Princess Anne, Queen Elizabeth’s daughter, opted for her children not to hold the titles they could have had, Nicholl explains.
 Zara and Peter Phillips, her children with her first husband, Mark Phillips, bear no royal titles at all.
 In royal press releases, their names are styled as any other commoners’.

 The Duke and Duchess’ apparent decision to keep Archie as a more private royal is also something the monarchy has actually been moving toward.
 In the 1990s, there was a big push for a smaller monarchy, Koenig says, and Princesses Beatrice and Eugenie of York––the children of Queen Elizabeth’s second son, Prince Andrew––became “the first blood princess to not be working royals.”